dijasila/GPAW/doc/devel/overview.rst

   calc = GPAW('restart.gpw')

-the :meth:`~gpaw.paw.PAW.initialize` method is called first, so that the parts read from the file can be placed inside the objects where they
+the :meth:`~gpaw.calculator.GPAW.initialize` method is called first, so that the parts read from the file can be placed inside the objects where they
 belong: the effective pseudo potential and the total energy are put in the hamiltonian, the pseudo density is put in the density object and so on.

 After a restart, everything *should* be as before the restart file was written.
 However, there are a few exceptions: